Joey Wendle Player Props: Marlins vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.45 team ERA that ranks 23rd across all league pitching staffs.
+- The Red Sox have a 4.47 team ERA that ranks 23rd among all league pitching staffs.

-- The Red Sox rank 23rd in baseball in home runs surrendered (102 total, 1.3 per game).
+- Red Sox pitchers combine to surrender 104 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).

-- Ort (1-1) pitches for the Red Sox to make his second start of the season.
+- Bello makes the start for the Red Sox, his 13th of the season.
+He is 5-4 with a 3.27 ERA and 62 strikeouts in 66 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.